rijadhodzic/librespeed-topregions/README.md

 # librespeed-topregions
-It show top 10 regions based on highest ul, dl speeds an on dl.
+It show top 10 regions based on highest ul, dl speeds and smallest pings in responsive table using bootstrap.